 Participating in sports is the mark of every athlete.
-Irrespective of one’s athletic prowess, it is natural that athletes get engrossed in a fast-paced game of tennis, football, or a long bike ride, there are bound to be afflicted by a few aches and pains some time or the other.
+Irrespective of one’s athletic prowess, it is natural that athletes get engrossed in a fast-paced game of tennis, football, or a long bike ride, there are bound to be affected by a few aches and pains some time or the other.
 Sports enthusiasts are not wary of pain but take it in their stride.

-Some resort to pain pills that provide some respite, but genuine athletes would mostly avoid them.
+Some resort to pain relief pills that provide some respite, but genuine athletes would mostly avoid them.
 They would instead prefer a more organic approach, without any potential health hazards.
 A body can cope with as much pain as it can before it gets worse.
-Other than treatments and medication, they can rely on Tens Units and muscles stimulators for better attention to their predicament.
+Other than treatments and medication, they can rely on Tens Units and muscle stimulators for better attention to their predicament.

 How do Tens Machines work?

 Transcutaneous electrical nerve stimulation (TENS) is one of the most commonly used forms of electrostimulation for pain relief.
-Numerous clinical reports indicate the choosing right TENS for ailments such as low back pain, arthritic pain, neurogenic pain, and the like.
+Numerous clinical reports indicate that choosing the right TENS for ailments such as low back pain, arthritic pain, neurogenic pain, and the like.
 The method of pain reduction was initiated in 1965.
-The technique involves closing down the "gates" between spinal cord and pain centers of the brain usually is closed, thereby inhibiting pain.
+The technique involves closing down the "gates" between the spinal cord and pain centers of the brain usually is closed, thereby inhibiting pain.

-When pain occurs, the information is carried by C fibers up to the T cells, allowing pain transmission right into the cortex, that interprets the signals as pain.
+When pain occurs, the information is carried by C fibers up to the T cells, allowing pain transmission right into the cortex, which interprets the signals as pain.
 By closing the gate, one can prevent the transmission of nociceptive information to the cortex and thus avoid pain signals.

 Is Tens Safe to Use?